Sheena-Marie/padua-test/README.md

 ## 26 December - 31 December

 The first thing I made was the page where you upload the csv.
 Originally I had a connection to a database, but re-read through the task and realised that I didn't need it, so it was removed.
-I'm importing bootstrap externally through a link, so I placed the bootstrap links on a separate php page and added a
+I'm importing bootstrap externally through a link, so I placed the bootstrap links on a separate php page and added:
 ```php
 <?php include 'bootstrap.php'; ?>
 ```
+to keep the code clean and easier to read.
+Ruby on Rails is a very strong supporter of keeping your code DRY, so I am in the practice of always looking for elements that I can put into partials that can be used in multiple areas.